Jeff Wayne's Musical Version of The War of the Worlds: Reissues and other versions

 A 1995 edition of the album featured additional remixes of some tracks and additional conceptual art.
 On 23 June 2005, the original album was re-released in two forms: one in a remastered 2-disc hybrid multichannel Super Audio CD set; another in a 7-disc "Collector's Edition" featuring additional remixes, outtakes, the actors reading from the unabridged script, excerpts from the Quinn and Jürgens performances, as well as a seventh disc being a DVD showing the making of the album, produced by Phoenix Film & Television Productions.
 This release went to No. 7 in the UK.
 Both contained new stereo and 5.1 surround sound mixes by Gaëtan Schurrer and Gary Langan, who had access to Wayne's tape archive and discovered 372 quarter-inch master tapes that were identified, digitised, and pieced back together from the original tracking sheets.
 The process involved a re-fit of Wayne's home studio, including the installation of a high end Pro Tools rig and a surround sound monitoring system.
 Wayne bought a Magilink machine at auction for 50p in order to read the original Magilink timecode, but could not get it to work, so Schurrer used the blips and beeps produced by the timecode on the waveform display in Pro Tools as a guide.

 In 2000, a collection of remixes of tracks from the original album—including several used in the 1998 computer game—were released on a double CD titled The War of the Worlds: ULLAdubULLA—the Remix Album.
 While most of the contributors are relatively unknown, the album includes two versions of a remix of "Dead London" by Apollo 440 and other remixes by house-music pioneer Todd Terry.
 Following the success of the 2005 re-release of the original album, ULLAdubULLA II was released on 17 April 2006.
 This single CD release was largely made of tracks from the original remix album, with some additional new remixes by Tom Middleton and DJ Keltech, and hip-hop versions of two tracks by DJ Zube.
 Middleton's remixes of "The Eve of the War" were also released on CD and vinyl.

+In 2025, a deluxe edition re-release including the contents of the previous Collector's Edition, the UllaDubUlla remixes, The New Generation, and recordings of the 2006 Alive on Stage and 2012 Alive on Stage!
+The New Generation tours, as well as two blu-ray discs containing the video recordings of the two tours, was released.
+This version comes in two varieties, with the 'Ultimate Edition' also containing the 1978 and 2012 programs on vinyl.